dasanurag/dasanurag.github.io/_pages/projects.md

 author_profile: true
 ---

-Automatic Speech Reognition and Keyword Spotting in Continous Speech
+Automatic Speech Reognition and Keyword Spotting in Continuous Speech
 ---
 ### Advisor : Dr. Prasanta Kumar Ghosh<br/>
 Some of the research statements we seek to address in this project, include:-